-On National Signing Day 2016, Admiral Farragut Academy had six football athletes sign with their respective colleges.
+On National Signing Day 2016, Admiral Farragut Academy had six football players athletes sign with their respective colleges.

 The wait is over.
-With family and friends in attendance in the Roy M. Speer Student Center at Admiral Farragut Academy, Craig Watts Jr. donned a green-and-gold baseball cap and signed his letter of intent on Wednesday to play football at the University of South Florida.
+With family and friends in attendance in the Roy M. Speer Student Center at Admiral Farragut Academy, Craig Watts Jr. donned a green-and-gold baseball cap and signed his letter of intent on Wednesday to play football players at the University of South Florida.

 “It’s a relief to finally be here at this point,” said Craig, who is ranked as a four-star defensive back by most recruiting services.
 “It was incredibly emotional signing the letter because it brought me back to all the days of hard work with my father.
 I started thinking about the first few years playing football at a young age and realizing how fast this all seems.
 It’s surreal.”